-When the Ratiu Foundation was originally established in 1979, Romania was still under communist control, and somewhat isolated from the political, security, social and cultural developments of Europe and the wider world.
+When the Ratiu Foundation was originally established in 1979, Romania was under communist control, and somewhat isolated from the political, security, social and cultural developments of Europe and the wider world.
 Some elements of the Ratiu Foundation agenda, particularly as they related to democracy, human rights and journalism, were developed in the context of this situation and with reference to what was possible, practical and doable at that time.

 Reflections on the changing context